koiamericas/one-click-hugo-cms/site/content/hotels.md

 * Tryp by Wyndham
 * Villa Montaña Beach Resort
 * W Retreat & Spa in Vieques

-If you have a trip scheduled through October 15, we recommend you call your hotel or travel agent directly and consider rebooking for a later date.

 ** Here is some contact information that may prove useful: **